 How Can Vibrators Help During Menopause?

 As Dr. Minkin explained in an interview with Fab Over 50:

 “Women who use vibrators regularly have increased blood flow to their vaginas and increased lubrication.
 That’s especially important for menopausal women who can experience lack of blood flow to the vagina due to lack of estrogen.
 Lack of blood flow contributes to vaginal atrophy, which we’ve talked about before.
 When it comes to your vagina: Use it or lose it!
 Sounds corny, but it’s true.”

 Like any group of muscles, your vagina works best when it gets regular exercise.
-Using an internal massager like Raya can help with the more drastic changes of shape that may be responsible for painful penetration, but using a vibrator anywhere on the vulva will help stimulate the tissue and encourage blood flow.
+Using an internal massager can help with the more drastic changes of shape that may be responsible for painful penetration, but using a vibrator anywhere on the vulva will help stimulate the tissue and encourage blood flow.

 Of course, using massagers to cope with bodily changes isn’t just for solo pleasure.
 Experimenting with a partner can be even more fun!
 Think of it as rediscovering each other’s bodies for the first time, and an opportunity to break out of your normal routines.
 Perhaps you treat each other to a sensual massage, without penetrative sex, or take turns showing each other exactly how you give yourself pleasure.

-Emphasis on adequate foreplay (not forgetting the ever-important use of moisturizer), and an openness to rediscovering what sensuality means to you is a recipe for sexual success at any age!
+Emphasis on adequate foreplay (not forgetting the ever-important use of moisturizer), and openness to rediscovering what sensuality means to you is a recipe for sexual success at any age!